-Once you have accepted an offer to attend any NEH Summer Program (NEH Landmarks Workshops, NEH Summer Seminars, or NEH Summer Institutes), you may not accept an additional offer or withdraw in order to accept a different offer.
+Once you have accepted an offer to attend any NEH Summer Program (NEH Landmarks Workshop, NEH Summer Seminar, or NEH Summer Institute), you may not withdraw in order to accept an offer from another program.

 EQUAL OPPORTUNITY STATEMENT

 Endowment programs do not discriminate on the basis of race, color, national origin, sex, disability, or age.
-For further information, write to NEH Equal Opportunity Officer, 1100 Pennsylvania Ave., N.W., Washington, D.C.
+For further information, write to NEH Equal Opportunity Officer, 400 Seventh Street, S.W., Washington, D.C.
 20506.
-TDD: 202/606 8282. (for the hearing impaired only.)
+TDD: 202/606‑8282 (for the hearing impaired only).